CQCL/hugr/specification/hugr.md

 <!--      Graph(TypeParams, #, #, Resources) -- polymorphic, so move TypeParams section here
 #       | Variable -- refers to a TypeParam bound by an enclosing Graph-->

-** the empty tuple type, aka `unit`, with exactly one instance (so 0 bits of data); the empty sum, with no instances; and the empty Graph (void -> void), are the only "leaf" types here.
+The majority of types will be Opaque ones defined by extensions including the [standard library](#standard-library).
+However a number of types can be constructed using only the core type constructors: for example the empty tuple type, aka `unit`, with exactly one instance (so 0 bits of data); the empty sum, with no instances; the empty Graph type (taking no arguments and producing no results - `void -> void`); and compositions thereof.

-Graphs are Copyable, but not Equatable (as they represent functions: it is undecidable whether two functions produce the same result for all possible inputs, or similarly whether one computation graphs can be rewritten into another by semantic-preserving rewrites).
+Graphs are Copyable, but not Equatable (as they represent functions: it is undecidable whether two functions produce the same result for all possible inputs, or similarly whether one computation graph can be rewritten into another by semantic-preserving rewrites).

 Tuples and Sums are Copyable (or Equatable) if all their components are, also are fixed-size if their components are.

-The majority of types will be defined by extensions including the [standard library](#standard-library).

 ### Resource Tracking